Trusted By:

 • Evaluation of projects in emerging markets

-Our trainer has a unique blend of experience in Law, Corporate Banking, Investment Banking, Corporate Financial Management, General Management and Workout.
+Redcliffe’s Advanced Project Finance course trainer has a unique blend of experience: with expertise in Law, Corporate and Investment Banking, Corporate Financial Management, General Management and Workout.
 He has gained a worldwide reputation for the quality and depth of his training courses, which have been developed and presented over 20+ years.
+Further to this, our trainer:

-• 18 months: responsible for the ‘workout’ of a company in severe financial difficulties, being appointed as General Manager by KPMG.
+• He was also responsible for the ‘workout’ of a company in severe financial difficulties, being appointed as General Manager by KPMG.
+For the past 20 years, our advanced project finance course trainer has acted as an independent consultant and financial trainer.

-Our project finance training provides a comprehensive understanding and coverage of what project finance/limited recourse financing is from both a lender and a borrower perspective.
-It is supported by many detailed case studies, to illustrate the practical application of the various concepts and techniques that are presented during the programme.
-The course is also supported by a substantial package of takeaway materials, including books, videos, and Excel files.
+It is supported by many detailed case studies which help illustrate the practical application of the various concepts and techniques.
+Please note this advanced project finance training is supported by a substantial package of takeaway materials, including books, videos, and Excel files.

 • Analyzing the project based on Financial and the associated possible risks and mitigations was excellent